dfajardo23/pdsnd_github/README.md

 ### Description
 This project provides key performance metrics for user selected subsets of US bikeshare data.

+Users may select from 3 cities: Chicago, New York City, and Washington

 ### Files used
 bikeshare.py
 chicago.csv